NYC mayoral candidates clash bitterly during final debate

 “Zorhan, your resume could fit on a cocktail napkin.
 And, Andrew, your failures could fill a public school library in New York City,” he quipped.
 He also made frequent references to Cuomo’s decision to resign as governor amid a barrage of sexual harassment allegations, which Cuomo denies.

-Cuomo responded by touting his squabbles with Trump during the Republican’s first term.
-Cuomo said the city does not need Immigration and Customs Enforcement to handle quality-of-life crimes like dealing in counterfeit bags.
+Cuomo said the city does not need Immigration and Customs Enforcement agents in the city to handle quality-of-life crimes like dealing in counterfeit bags.

 Mamdani similarly pledged to oppose federal interventions in the city, saying “ICE is a reckless entity that cares little for the law and even less for the people that they’re supposed to serve.”